 Income Reports for DIY/Craft Bloggers

 As I said before, some people can make a lot of money and run a very successful blog, but I would say that is the minority and only usually comes after you release products… courses, membership sites, books, etc.

-Then I asked what they made most of their money from, and not surprisingly to me, ads was way on top from the other different ways of income.
+Then I asked what they made most of their money from, and not surprisingly to me, ads were way on top from the other different ways of income.

 The Good and Bad of Social Media